Inside the GEP Curriculum: What Do Gifted Students Learn?

 Time Allocation Within the Curriculum

-Curriculum time in GEP schools is deliberately structured to allow for content, process, and product enrichment.
-This means students not only learn more advanced material but also engage with it in deeper and more meaningful ways.
-Activities such as project-based learning and independent study are built into the weekly timetable.
+In GEP schools, curriculum time is strategically structured for content, process, and product enrichment.
+This means students engage with content more deeply and meaningfully.
+Project-based learning and independent study are integral to the weekly timetable.

 Time is also allocated for subjects like social sciences, affective education, and English enrichment.
 These components aim to foster well-rounded development—supporting both the academic and emotional needs of gifted students.